 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not provide wifi capability.

-Both the 1D Mark IV and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the 6D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Canon 6D Manual.
+Further information on the features and operation of the 1D Mark IV and 6D can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Canon 6D Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Canon 6D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.